-The HRA limit on indebtedness is £208.401m.
-This is the HRA debt cap imposed by the Department for Communities and local Government at the implementation of HRA self-financing.
+The HRA limit on indebtedness is £217.001m.
+This is the HRA debt cap imposed by the Department for Communities and Local Government (DCLG).
+The original debt cap of £208.401m has been increased by DCLG to allow for additional borrowing to fund new council house building at Dallington Beck in 2015-16 and 2016-17.

-The HRA business plan has been modelled with full regard to the CLG debt cap requirements.
+The current HRA business plan has been modelled with full regard to the DCLG debt cap requirements.
 The risk assessment of the business plan does not identify the breach of the debt cap as a risk.
-However there is an identified risk that inflation levels may change more than expected, resulting in the financial assumptions in the business plan proving to be inaccurate, leading to reduced headroom for borrowing.
+However there is an identified risk around the Government's rent setting policy which is now laid down in legislation and also that inflation levels may change more than expected.
+This could result in the financial assumptions in the business plan proving to be inaccurate, leading to reduced headroom for borrowing with the need for a combination of savings and a rephased Asset Management Plan .
 In this instance borrowing may reach (but not breach) the debt cap.